browsertherapy/browsertherapy-v2/src/lib/posts/2022-08-20-browser-therapy-e05.md

 title: Ep 5 - Pair-coding with Ashlyn Knox
 date: '2022-08-13'
 updated: '2022-08-13'
-excerpt: This session we will either work on the game board of the King of Tokyo clone OOOOORR maybe we'll build a CLI interface for squoosh.app!
+excerpt: This session we'll be coding up a deck shuffler for our King of Tokyo clone with Ashlyn Knox, instructor at SAIT and software developer at Fedora.
 categories:
 - live-stream